How to Visit Rome & Rome Itinerary

 From there head out from the left (with St Peter’s Cathedral behind you) and walk around the Vatican wall until the museum.

-There are a total of 13 museums and the collections in them are just amazing.
+There are 13 museums in total, and their collections are just amazing.
 There is an order to follow within the museum, but you can go as you want as well.

-Here we would recommend that you also go into the smaller museums where much less people are.
-Even though at the time we were there, it was apparently not crowded.
+Here, we would recommend that you also visit the smaller museums where there are fewer people.
+Even though we were there, it was apparently not crowded.

 Sistine Chapel

-At the end of the museum, you will visit the Sistine Chapel where Cardinals unite to elect the new pope.
-From there keep toward the exist, make a small stop at on the small garden before going out on the square.
+At the end of the museum, you will visit the Sistine Chapel, where Cardinals unite to elect the new pope.
+From there, keep toward the exit, make a small stop at the small garden before going out on the square.

 Vatican Step

-At the end and on your way out, you will use the famous Vatican Step.
+At the end and on your way out, you will use the famous Vatican Steps.
 A Picture that became famous lately.

 St Peter’s dome